Surface-Based Retrieval Reduces Perplexity of Retrieval-Augmented Language Models: Conclusions and Future Work

 In this paper, we study the source of performance gains in \RETRO, which could be generalized to similar retrieval-augmented language models.
 After observing that the \PPL\ drop correlates more strongly with surface-level overlap between the query and the retrieved text, we replace the retrieval method with \BMXXV, and observe a significant drop in \PPL, which confirms us in the findings of the correlation study.
 This is also an interesting insight as to how these models work, which could be leveraged for performance gain in tasks like question answering where model relies on retrieving facts.
 In the end, we also conduct an analysis to find out how much \BMXXV\ neighbors overlap with those retrieved using ST. The results show that while \texttt{faiss} is able to find some of the neighbors with high token overlap, the majority of them remain unretrieved.
 This is however, enough to gain part of the loss reduction achieved with a pure \BMXXV\ retrieval system.

 The proposed methods could also be used during training.
 By retrieving more overlapping neighbors during training, the process of guiding the model to use retrieved neighbors for language modeling could be done more efficiently.
-This is particularly true when augmenting an already trained language model with a retrieval mechanism.
+This is particularly relevant when augmenting an already trained language model with a retrieval mechanism.
 As reported by \citet{retro}, retrieval augmentation results in a larger drop in \BPB\ as the number of model parameters and the size of retrieval data grow.
-This calls for more efficient methods based on surface level similarities, if we wish to exploit this potential.
-Furthermore, the retrieval system in \RETRO\ is based on semantic retrieval, the model seems to rely more on surface level similarities.
+This calls for more efficient methods based on surface-level similarities if we wish to exploit this potential.
+Furthermore, the retrieval system in \RETRO\ is based on semantic retrieval, the model seems to rely more on surface-level similarities.
 This could affect the generalizability capabilities of such models, which necessitates further investigations.
 Lastly, we only evaluate our modified \RETRO\ model on language modeling.
-It would be interesting to know the impacts of \BMXXV\ retrieval on down-stream tasks where retrieval is of use.
+It would be interesting to know the impacts of \BMXXV\ retrieval on downstream tasks where retrieval is of use.